-Gay History Month – October 8th: San Francisco’s Mister Marcus, Mahogany, and Marcus Welby, M.D.
-Was A Homophobe
+Gay/LGBT History Month – October 8th: Marcus Welby, M.D.
+Was A Homophobe, San Francisco’s Mister Marcus, and Degrassi: The Next Generation

 1904: Anna Ruhling became one of the first feminists to publicly speak out in favor of rights for same-sex attracted women.
 At a meeting of the Scientific Humanitarian Committee, one of the earliest organizations to take an active role in the gay rights movement, Ruhling attempted to link the women’s movement with rights for lesbians, criticizing her colleagues for not taking an active role in fighting oppression against same-sex attracted women.